 Failure to undertake this check could result in legal action against you.
 Different countries also have different legal systems, which further complicates enforcement.

 The most useful approach is to visit related websites and be vigilant about the way others use your material.

 Keep up to date

-The internet is constantly and rapidly changing.
-It is important to keep informed of developments, particularly technological measures that protect content.
+As the internet changes rapidly, it is important to keep informed about measures that protect content.